 To do this simply and easily, there's a few things you can do:

-- Follow industry leaders on Twitter and check in a couple times a week to collect content to curate using your handy little Buffer app or browser extension.
+Follow industry leaders on Twitter and check in a couple times a week to collect content to curate using your handy little Buffer app or browser extension.

-- Use Buffer's "Content Inbox" section to populate with your top 15 RSS choices for easy content searching from sources you trust.
+Use Buffer's "Content Inbox" section to populate with up to 15 RSS choices for easy content searching from sources you trust.

 Then, all you have to do is "Add to Queue" for any great content you'd like to share with your audience.